How Much Is Car Insurance?

 Car insurance helps give a driver protection from the costs associated with a car accident.
 Depending on the car insurance coverage you choose to purchase, coverage can include the cost to repair your car, the repair of the other driver's car, any resulting medical expenses and even lost wages if injuries lead to missed time from work.

 While it’s a smart money move to carry auto insurance, it’s also necessary: most states require certain coverages and so may the companies that loan money for the purchase of a car.
-Minimum coverage requirements may vary, so a savvy strategy may be to review your coverage options to help make sure your properly protected.
+Minimum coverage requirements may vary, so a savvy strategy may be to review your coverage options to help make sure you're properly protected.

 What Coverage Do You Want?